Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: De-snowflaking

 An important topic in metric geometry is the relationship between the volume of a space and the lengths of curves that, in some way, generate it.
 See \cite[Chapter 4]{Grom99} for a survey of methods and results in this spirit.
 Among these is the following theorem, originally proved by W. Derrick \cite{Der69}.
 We state it in the form cited in \cite{Grom99} in order to motivate more clearly what will follow.

-\begin{theorem}[Derrick {\cite[Theorem 3.4]{Der69}}] Let $g$ be a Riemannian metric on the cube $[0,1]^n$, and let $F_k,G_k$, $1 \leq k \leq n$, denote the pairs of opposite codimension-one faces of $[0,1]^n$.
+\begin{theorem}[Derrick {\cite[Theorem 3.4]{Der69}}] Let $g$ be a Riemannian metric on the cube $[0,1]^n$, and let $F_k,G_k$, $1 \leq k \leq n$, denote the pairs of opposite codimension-1 faces of $[0,1]^n$.
 Let $d_k$ be the distance between $F_k$ and $G_k$ with respect to the metric $g$.
 Then \end{theorem}

 We will need a discrete/topological version of this theorem.
 Incidentally, the proof of the discrete version mimics the proof of the Riemannian version.